PK

 Syntax

-result := UTL_RAW.XRANGE(start, end
+result := UTL_RAW.XRANGE(start, end);

 where:

-is the output value of the function.
+result is the output value of the function.
 It is of data type RAW.

-is a single byte code to start with.
+start is a single byte code to start with.
 The default is X'00'.

-is a single byte code to end with.
+end is a single byte code to end with.
 The default is X'FF'.

 This chapter guides you through the basic concepts and preinstallation steps for Oracle Database Gateway for WebSphere MQ.
 It contains the following topics: